Seminole Tribe of Florida: Bingo, casino gaming, hotels

 The Seminole tribe has six reservations.
 They have developed more extensive hotels and related resorts for gaming on some of their reservations.
-In 2007, the Tribe bought the Hard Rock Cafe franchise for $965 million, including 124 Hard Rock Cafes, four Hard Rock Hotels, two Hard Rock Hotel and Casino Hotels, two Hard Rock Live! concert venues, and stakes in three unbranded hotels.
+In 2007, the Tribe bought the Hard Rock Cafe franchise for $965 million, including 124 Hard Rock Cafes, four Hard Rock Hotels, two Hard Rock Hotels and Casino-Hotels, two Hard Rock Live concert venues, and stakes in three unbranded hotels.
 Since then, they established the Hard Rock Cafe brand in their hotels and casinos.
-They now have a total of seven casinos.
+They now have a total of six casinos.

 Online sports wagering

 In 2021, Florida Governor Ron DeSantis signed a deal with the tribe to operate online sports betting.
 However, on November 23, 2021, D.C.
 District Court Judge Dabney L. Friedrich held that the compact violated Federal Law, specifically the Indian Gaming Regulatory Act (IGRA).
 At the heart of the matter was a Seminole plan to offer sports betting state-wide using servers housed on tribal lands.
 The compact violated IGRA because any state-sanctioned gambling must occur on tribal lands, unless state law allows online wagering from any location in the state.
 Since Florida law does not permit such activity, the agreement between Governor DeSantis and the tribe was declared void.

 The judge further ordered the state of Florida to reinstate the 2010 compact previously agreed to by Seminole tribe.
 The tribe subsequently appealed the court's ruling on November 24, 2021.
 On December 3, 2021, the District of Columbia appellate court denied the appeal because they failed to demonstrate any irreparable harm resulting from the loss of its state-wide sports betting operation.
 The Department of Justice - which failed to follow the law when it initially approved the compact - also filed its appeal in late January 2022.
+Online sports wagering resumed on November 7, 2023, for previous users of the Hard Rock Bet app.

 Other industries

 Other significant parts of their economy are based on production of the citrus groves and cattle farming on the Brighton and Big Cypress reservations, and forestry.
 Beginning with a small group of cattle brought from the West in the 1930s, the Seminole Tribe has developed the 12th-largest cattle operation in the country.
 It is located primarily on the Big Cypress and Brighton reservations.
 In a related development, since 2008 the Seminole Tribe has marketed its beef under the brand, Seminole Beef.
-They are featuring it in their Hard Rock Cafe and hotels, and intend to market it to other Native American tribes, military installations, restaurants and supermarkets throughout the country.
+They are featuring it in their Hard Rock Cafe and hotels, and intend to market it to other Native American tribes, military installations, restaurants, and grocery stores throughout the country.

 Tourism, both as related to the casinos and in terms of attracting people to the reservations for hunting, fishing, and guided tours, is also a part of their economy.